docker-archive/docker-ce/components/cli/docs/reference/commandline/build.md

 ## Description

-Builds Docker images from a Dockerfile and a "context".
-A build's context is the files located in the specified `PATH` or `URL`.
+The `docker build` command builds Docker images from a Dockerfile and a "context".
+A build's context is the set of files located in the specified `PATH` or `URL`.
 The build process can refer to any of the files in the context.
-For example, your build can use an [*ADD*](../builder.md#add) instruction to reference a file in the context.
+For example, your build can use a [*COPY*](../builder.md#copy) instruction to reference a file in the context.

 The `URL` parameter can refer to three kinds of resources: Git repositories, pre-packaged tarball contexts and plain text files.